Sponsored Programs and Partnerships(2)

 Komen’s Advocates in Science are an inclusive community of dedicated volunteer advocates who are passionate about breast cancer research.
 Leading experts in the field help facilitate their involvement in research advocacy.

-The Susan G. Komen for the Cure® Tissue Bank at the IU Simon Cancer Center
+The Susan G. Komen® Tissue Bank at the IU Simon Cancer Center

-The Susan G. Komen for the Cure® Tissue Bank, is the only healthy breast tissue repository in the world!
+The Susan G. Komen® Tissue Bank, is the only healthy breast tissue repository in the world!
 By studying normal tissue, we accelerate research for the causes and prevention of breast cancer.
-To read more about this work, click here.
-Read a first hand account of what data collection days are really like.
+To read more about this important work, visit the Susan G. Komen® Tissue Bank at the IU Simon Cancer Center website.

 In 2008, Komen committed an astounding $10 million to a partnership with ASCO, the American Society of Clinical Oncology, to support the Conquer Cancer Foundation, focusing on three major areas: research, quality of care and support of the annual Breast Cancer Symposium.